Are interviews required?

 Generally speaking, no. The graduate program is a full-time program plus some!
 Students on stipend may not take a job (other than a position arranged by the department) unless they receive approval from the Director of Graduate Studies and the Dean of Graduate Studies.

-Is distance learning offered at William and Mary?
+Is distance or online learning offered at William and Mary?

 Can I attend the graduate program on a part-time basis?